 A: No. Waitlisting does not guarantee a seat in the course.
 The student should check their positions regularly on the waitlist.
 If they are not moving up on the waitlist, they should contact a DMACC advisor for assistance in choosing an alternative course.

 A: Yes.
-Registration Holds, Links, Pre-Requisites, Co-Requisites, and Restrictions (major, department, level, etc.) prevent registration and Waitlisting.
-If a student attempts to register into course that has a pre-requisite, they will NOT be allowed to be added to the waitlist.
-The inability to be added to a waitlist or to move from the waitlist into the course may be due to one or more registration restrictions: pre-requisite, co-requisite, links, time conflict, major, degree program, student level, course level, campus, special approval from the instructor, department, honors, or maximum credits allowed have been exceeded.
+Registration Holds, Links, Duplicate courses, Pre-Requisites, Co-Requisites, Time Conflicts and Restrictions (for major, department, level, etc.) prevent registration and Waitlisting.
+For example: If a student attempts to Waitlist for a course and has not met a required pre-requisite, they will receive an error.
+The inability to be added to a waitlist or to move from the waitlist into the course may be due to one or more registration restrictions: duplicate course, pre-requisite, co-requisite, links, time conflict, major, degree program, student level, course level, campus, special approval from the instructor, department, honors, or maximum credits allowed have been exceeded.

 A: Registration Holds will restrict both processes of attempting to add the Waitlisted course and the Registration process.